DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/quick-start.md

     <!-- add screenshot later -->

-2. Prepare the development environment by clicking on **Notebooks** in the navigation bar, then click **Create**.
+2. Prepare the development environment by clicking **Notebooks** in the navigation bar, then click **Create**.
 Associate the three datasets created in the previous step and fill in the mount paths as shown in the image below: